 The good news is, you can also take tax deductions for certain expenses that are related to your job.
 For example, you could deduct mileage if you drive yourself to work.
 And if you use your own lawnmower to mow grass, you could write off the cost of your equipment.

 What you need to file a simple tax return

 - Your W-2.
 Your employer should send your IRS Form W-2 Wage and Tax Statement in the mail or by email in January.
 Learn more about your first W-2.

 - Your tax ID number.
 This will most likely be your Social Security number (SSN).
-If you don’t know your number, you can find it on your Social Security card.
-If you don’t have a SSN you will need an ITIN.
-The IRS uses this to make sure you are who you say you are.
+If you don’t know your SSN, you can find it on your Social Security card.
+If you don’t have a SSN, you will need an Individual Taxpayer Identification Number (ITIN).
+The IRS uses this for security purposes to make sure you are who you say you are.

 - A TaxSlayer account.
 You’ll need your own username and password, even if you are a minor.
 It’s free to create an account.